-Rationale: As public entities, school districts are subject to laws to assure that records relating to expenditure of public funds are open to public inspection upon request.
+Rationale: As public entities, school districts are subject to laws to assure that records relating to expenditure of public funds are posted on their website and open to public inspection upon request.
 There are only a few exceptions to the open records law that are intended to protect the confidentiality of certain records because of the nature of the information contained in the record and the privacy interest involved.
 With current technology, it is possible for school districts to put more and more information about their operations and decisions online so that it is readily available to the public.